 Cappy Gagnon organized the initial meeting of the Lou Criger Chapter, which was held in South Bend, Indiana, in April 1998.

 In September 1999, a pilot student SABR chapter was started at Thomas Jefferson High School in Federal Way, Washington.
 This was closely followed by a student chapter at Clinton High School in Clinton, New York.
+Today, a class of high school or college students can join SABR as part of a Student Group Affiliate Membership.
+(Click here for details.)

 The next five years showed a dramatic increase in the formation of new local chapters, in locations such as Ann Arbor, Michigan; Atlanta, Georgia; Charlotte, North Carolina; Columbus, Ohio; Dallas, Texas; Dayton, Ohio; Denver, Colorado; Des Moines, Iowa; Hartford, Connecticut; Indianapolis, Indiana; Kansas City, Missouri; Little Rock, Arkansas; Miami, Florida; Milwaukee, Wisconsin; Toledo, Ohio; and West Orange, New Jersey.